neuromti/tool-offspect/docs/source/develop.rst

 Currently implemented readouts can be found at :data:`~.VALID_READOUTS`.
 Each readout comes with a definition of its :class:`~.TraceAttributes`, i.e. a specific set of keys and types for their required values.
-HDF5 can only store strings as keys and values, but during loading, every metadata will be parsed with :py:func:`~.parse_attrs`, which uses :func:`ast.literal_eval` from the Python standard library for safe parsing.
+HDF5 can only store strings as keys and values.
+When annotations are being accessed, it sensible to :py:func`~.decode` and :py:func`~.encode` for safe parsing.
+In general, we recommend that the value types are limited to :code:`str`, :code:`int`,:code:`float`, or :code:`List` of said types.

-This means, the strings can be of any type which can be parsed with :func:`ast.literal_eval`.

-It is the responsibility of the developer to add the respective definitions as one value to :data:`~.SPECIFIC_TRACEKEYS`, with the key being the string-name of the new readout.
-Additionally, readout should be added to :data:`~.VALID_READOUTS`.
+It is the responsibility of the developer to add the respective definitions for each readin / readout combination.
+To allow for a clear organization, you can find the protocol handlers in the `input` folder.
+There, each `readin` has its `readout` folder.
+In this lowest level, the handlers for the protocols are defined in their own modules, while the valid trace keys are defined in their `__init__.py`.

 .. _developing the gui: